top of page

 Research

-I am Assistant Professor of Japanese in the Department of Languages and Director of the Language and International Business Program at Clemson University.
+I am an Associate Professor of Japanese in the Department of East Asian Languages and Cultures at Indiana University.
 My areas of specialization are Japanese sociolinguistics, second language acquisition, and foreign language pedagogy.
 My research focuses on the experiences of Japanese second language speakers in Japan.
 I am particularly interested in how they navigate Japanese speech styles, including dialects and keigo, and my research projects examine language choices people make in local communities, workplaces, and leisure activities.
 I examine language use and beliefs about language using qualitative methods, including microanalysis of interaction and ethnographic interviews.
+I have an ongoing interest in native speaker bias and monolingual bias.
+My recent projects focus on Japanese linguistic diversity, linguistic microaggression, and linguistic practices of marginalization and resistance.

 News & Events